Cradle Cap and Gut Health: What’s the Relation?

 Let’s take a closer look at cradle cap and gut health, what causes cradle cap, and our best recommendation for treatment.

-How Does Cradle Cap Relate to Gut Health?
+Is Cradle Cap Related to Gut Health?

 “Trust your gut” has always been a meaningful phrase, but did you know that people also call the gut the second brain?